-A little over a year ago, a friend of mine told me that she was taking her kids to the cathedral here in New Hampshire.
+A few years ago, a friend of mine told me that she was taking her kids to the cathedral here in New Hampshire.

 “We’re going to see the incorrupt heart of St. John Vianney,” she explained.

 They were going to venerate a heart.
 An actual human heart.
 It was the heart of St. John Vianney, priest and saint.
 The very heart that beat in his chest while he lived in France until his death in 1859 at the age of 73.

 Well, perhaps you heard of the St. John Vianney Relic Pilgrimage, sponsored by the Knights of Columbus.
 The miraculously incorrupt heart of St. John Vianney toured the country, with stops at parishes and shrines, allowing the faithful to see it, venerate it, and be inspired toward greater love for God.